HawtDawgK/huh/README.md

 ```

 ## Known issues
 - Autocomplete in these boorus works slightly differently from Discord's slash commands.
-It is not possible to have autocomplete for multiple results in Discord.
-Therefore you can only use autocomplete for 1 string at a time.
+It is not possible to have autocomplete for multiple results in Discord, therefore you can only use autocomplete for 1 string at a time.